deed02392/BROADcast/README.md

   * `BROADcast.exe /b /d`:
     Display various diagnostic messages during the broadcast.

-“Interface” is a network interface literal name which can be looked up (and changed) in Network and Sharing Center section of the Windows Control Panel.
+“Interface” is the network interface friendly name which can be looked up (and changed) in the Network and Sharing Center section of the Windows Control Panel.

+You can find this list quickly by opening a Run prompt (WinKey+X -> Run or Start -> Run...) and entering:
+  `%windir%\explorer.exe shell:::{992CFFA0-F557-101A-88EC-00DD010CCC48}`

 ## Usage